3pi-Dev/cityzen-lights/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This project is part of an integrated electric luminaire management system.
-In the code you'll find the client that a user can see information about the lighting devices and manage them.
+In the code you will find the client app through which the users can view information about all electrical appliances, manage them (open/close) and export various usage statistics through the reports that are available.
-A Sql Server database dump file is also included with the schema of the database which the client links to.
+An Sql Server database dump file is also included with the schema of the database which the client links to.
-The database should be seted up for all devices to store their data in it.
+<br>****The database should be seted up for all devices to store their data in it.***

 ### Installation